awalin/hypo-master/README.md

 This visualizations can truly paint the big pictures while keeping the victims anonymous.
 We think this dashboard view should be accessible to all.

 ## GOAL ##
 Many people do not even know their rights when it comes to speak up against harassment.
 We also nourish a culture of victim blaming and slut shaming.
 Some people feel ashamed, uncomfortable or may not even know if they are being used.
-We want to provide an environemnt where people can discuss and know their rights, knwo the concept of 'consent', that NO means NO, be vocal, be strong.
-People would be able to share resources in this platform that are geared towards helping victims, may it be for legal purpose, metal helath counselling, or mentoring.
+We want to provide an environment where people can discuss and know their rights, knwo the concept of 'consent', that NO means NO, be vocal, be strong.
+People would be able to share resources in this platform that are geared towards helping victims, may it be for legal purpose, metal health counselling, or mentoring.
+This way employees and students will know before hand about the situation of their work/study place, whom to contact in case of harassing incidents, how to find support groups, and support each other.
+The organizations will also be able to knwo from each other, how to create a beeetr environemnt for all .The organizations will be more careful in supporting the victims rather than saving the culprits if they have a public score and space that reveals their pattern.
+The better organizatiosn will get better employees and studnets.

 The menu has three options:
 ![alt text](https://github.com/awalin/hypo-master/blob/master/Screen%20Shot%202018-03-04%20at%204.06.11%20PM.png)